Buy-to-Let Mortgages for Portfolio Landlords

 Why do portfolio landlords need special mortgages?

-Your portfolio will be registered as a limited company, with all costs and finances treated as they would for any other business.
-As a reminder, you must have at least four mortgaged properties to be considered a portfolio landlord.
+Your portfolio of rental properties will be registered as a limited company, with all costs and finances treated as they would for any other business.
+Remember, you must have at least four mortgaged properties to be considered a portfolio landlord.

 How does a portfolio landlord mortgage work?